Signage and Amenities

-If you think a loop is not detecting your bicycle, please contact Traffic Signals and identify the intersection, direction of travel and lane.
-Traffic Signals can be reached at 604-276-4031 or firstname.lastname@example.org
+If a loop is not detecting a bicycle, contact Traffic Signals and identify the intersection, direction of travel and lane.
+Traffic Signals can be reached at 604-276-4031 or firstname.lastname@example.org.

 Bike racks are available at all major transit stations and exchanges.
 TransLink also provides secure bike lockers at rapid transit stations and major bus exchanges for a small rental fee.
-For information on locker availability and rental terms, visit TransLink's website for information on bike parking offered by TransLink.
+Secure bike parkades are also available at some rapid transit stations.
+Visit TransLink's website for information on bike parking offered by TransLink.

 Maintenance of Bike Routes

-The City cleans the main roads, which includes those with bike lanes, about 8 times per year with more frequent cleaning of bike lanes during the better weather months (i.e., April to October) when there are typically greater volumes of cyclists.
-During these months, the bike lanes are flushed around every 2 weeks.
+The City cleans the main roads, which includes those with bike lanes, about eight times per year with more frequent cleaning of bike lanes during the better weather months (i.e., April to October) when there are typically greater volumes of cyclists.
+During these months, the bike lanes are flushed about every two weeks.
 Crews also clean roads and bike lanes on an as-needed basis (e.g., to remove construction debris or clear broken glass from a traffic accident).

-Should you discover an area needs more frequent or immediate cleaning (due to debris or broken glass, for example), please report it to the Dispatch Office of our Works Yard.
-Our work crews will respond promptly to your request.
+Should an area need more frequent or immediate cleaning (due to debris or broken glass, for example), report it to the Dispatch Office at the Works Yard.
+Work crews will respond promptly to requests.
 If it a safety concern (e.g., large pieces of broken glass), crews will be sent immediately to hand sweep the area.

 Works Yard Dispatch Office: 604-244-1262 (24-hour service)